sendgrid/docs/content/docs/ui/sending-email/warming-up-an-ip-address.md

 ## 	Warmup types

-There are 3 ways to warm up your IP.
-If your dedicated IP is relatively new, or you've never had one before, you need to warm up your IP manually.
-If you are adding new dedicated IPs to existing warm IPs, you can automatically warm up your IP with the UI or the API.
+There are 3 ways to warmup your IP.
+If your dedicated IP is relatively new, or you've never had one before, you need to warmup your IP manually.
+If you are adding new dedicated IPs to existing warm IPs, you can automatically warmup your IP with the UI or the API.
 When your IP is being warmed up, this is your hourly sending limit:

- ### 	Manually warm up your IP
+ ### 	Manually warmup your IP

-To manually warm up your IP, you need to gradually send more and more email over your IP address at the rate in our suggested [IP Warmup Schedule]({{root_url}}/assets/IPWarmupSchedule.pdf).
+To manually warmup your IP, you need to gradually send more and more email over your IP address at the rate in our suggested [IP Warmup Schedule]({{root_url}}/assets/IPWarmupSchedule.pdf).

 <call-out>

 The goal of warming up is to ramp up your sending volume to your anticipated “normal” levels.
-For example, if you have a Pro 100k account, you don't need to warm up to 2 million emails as that will exceed your account limits and is unnecessary if you're only sending 100,000 emails a month.
+For example, if you have a Pro 100k account, you don't need to warmup to 2 million emails as that will exceed your account limits and is unnecessary if you're only sending 100,000 emails a month.

 </call-out>